Does teaching about puberty invite promiscuous activity among kids?

 Although schools could avoid potential controversy by leaving sexuality education entirely in the hands of families, not all parents feel comfortable with this role.
 In fact, thirty-three percent of Michigan ninth-graders said they have never talked with their parents or other adults in their family about what they expect them to do or not to do when it comes to sex.
 Without getting reliable sex education, these students would be left to figure things out on their own.

-Some girls begin puberty as young as eight or nine years of age, so puberty education is needed to prevent children from being frightened by unexplained changes in their bodies and emotions.
+Some children begin puberty as young as eight or nine years of age, so puberty education is needed to prevent children from being frightened by unexplained changes in their bodies and emotions.
 Puberty, with the onset of sexual feelings, is beginning earlier, but marriage is being delayed until age 26 to 28.
 This combination of factors results in a long interval of time during which young people must manage their sexuality in healthy ways.
 In order to prepare young people to do so, we must begin before they are sexually active.

 1. National Sexual Violence Resource Center.
 (2015).